MichielBaptist/Structure-Finding-Submodularity/README.md

 In this project we use the submodularity toolbox, written by Andreas Krause.

 ## References
-Andreas Krause.
-Dfo: A toolbox for submodular function optimization. *J. Mach.
+Andreas Krause. sfo: A toolbox for submodular function optimization. *J. Mach.
 Learn.
 Res., 11, 03 2010*